mavarley/rwot7/draft-documents/Digital-Identity-for-the-Homeless.md

 In Canada, to open an account, you must present two pieces of identification.
 Alternatively, you may present only one piece of identification if your identity is confirmed by a client in good standing with the bank or by an individual of good standing in the community where the bank is located.
 However, without a reliable identification, keeping track of reputation or crendentials, is difficult.

+Although homeless shelters do not requires any identification; however due to age / gender restriction of some shelters, staff sometimes ask people come to their facility to provide proves.
+Verifiable crendentials can be used to provide information as needed (e.g. age), but nothing more.

 ### What are we aiming to do?
 The focus of this topic is how to apply existing decentralized digital ID solution to help individuals experiencing homelessness in the city (Toronto).
 E.g. how to reserve services such as overnight shelters with digital ID, keep track of certificate offered by free public organized re-training programs, and built credibility via repeat use the the same digital ID with varies services run by non-profit organizations in the city etc. The current digital ID solution is mature enough to tackle this issue, however how to properly design and deploy this solution in a city wide scale without major government backing is still challenging -- how to make a digital ID more than just a digital file and become a tool to built trust on for the individual experiencing homelessness.